dbpedia/archivo/README.md

 * **Testing & Rating:** Archivo runs some test to check the usability of a ontology, for example parsing, licenses or consistency.
 For this Archivo introduced a [star-rating](#Stars).
 Check out <http://archivo.dbpedia.org/info> for a detailed view of the versions of each ontology with the test results.

-## Accessing a Ontology on Archivo
+## Accessing an Ontology on Archivo

 ### Simple
 To download the latest version use